akshat-g-07/supertokens-auth-react/README.md

     alt="chat on Discord"></a>

 ## About
-Reactjs SDK that provides login functionality with SuperTokens.
+React JS SDK that provides login functionality with SuperTokens.

 Learn more at https://supertokens.io